Ermatinger-Clergue National Historic Site

-Located on the waterfront of St Marys River, you can leisurely stroll the Bushplane Museum to the Art Gallery of Algoma.
+Located on the waterfront of St Marys River, you can stroll from the Bushplane Museum to the Art Gallery of Algoma.
 This beautiful Gallery is home to a permanent collection of the Group of Seven and the staff at the Gallery are always busy with new and innovative displays of collections from around the world.
-This Gallery is located on the waterfront and is a perfect venue for relaxing morning or afternoon immersing yourself in art.
+This Gallery is located on the waterfront and is a perfect venue for a relaxing morning or afternoon immersing yourself in art.

 Sault Ste Marie Canal National Historic Site

 Sault Ste.
 Marie’s beautiful boardwalk ends at a Parks Canada National Historic Site.
 When strolling the site don’t be surprised if you see boaters inside the historical locks preparing to either leave or enter into the waters that link to the Mighty Lake Superior.
 For those that want to continue their stroll, you can cross over the locks and get up close and personal with the St. Marys River rapids.
-Renowned in North America as a body of water of a high variety of fish species, you are sure to catch fly fishers in the rapids hopeful that the next cast will see them hook the catch of a lifetime.
+Renowned in North America as a body of water with a high variety of fish species, you are sure to catch fly fishers in the rapids hopeful that the next cast will see them hook the catch of a lifetime.

 Agawa Canyon Tour Train

-This is just a portion of things to see and do in what us locals call the “Soo”, and if you’re looking for culture and a taste of the wilderness we definitely have it all covered.
+This is just a portion of things to see and do in what we locals call the “Soo”, and if you’re looking for culture and a taste of the wilderness we have it all covered.
 Watch out for chapter two of what there is to see and do in the “Soo” and be sure to visit the events calendar as there is always something happening and you are always invited.

 Housekeeping or American Plan